Columbia ISA

 High Definition Television

-There are five ways to receive High Definition content.
+There are six standard ways to receive High Definition content.
 The options are listed below:

-A satellite company such as DirecTV or Dish Network will sell you HD programming.
-If you go this route, you will have to pay a little extra to receive local channels if you wish to watch your local network broadcasts.
+A satellite company will sell you HD programming.
 If you decide to get HD from a satellite company you will have to:

 1. Get a subscription from the specific satellite company that includes HD programming.